 - Add cream of tartar, baking soda, salt and cinnamon and mix on medium-low speed to combine.

 - Add flour and mix on low speed just until thoroughly combined, scraping bottom and sides of bowl once.

 - In a small bowl, stir together the sugar and cinnamon for the cinnamon-sugar mixture.

 - Scoop out about two tablespoons of dough and roll into balls.
 As a reference point, my dough balls were the size of golf balls and weighed about 1.4 ounces (40 grams) each.
 Roll each cookie dough ball in the cinnamon-sugar and place two inches (5 cm) apart on parchment paper-lined baking sheets.
 Do not flatten.
 Sprinkle cookie balls with leftover cinnamon-sugar if desired.

 - Bake for 9-12 minutes, until cookies are puffy and cookie tops start to form cracks.
-Do not overbake!
+Once they are puffed, baked for one additional minute then remove from oven.
 Allow to cool on baking sheets for 5 minutes before transferring cookies to wire racks to cool completely.
 Store cookies in airtight containers for up to one week.
 They also freeze very well.

 ½ teaspoon baking soda (Natron).
 Recipe adapted from Cookies and Cups.